 Networking and security, including digital forensics, mobile networking, and privacy.

-Professor Levine's research interests are in the areas of networking and security.
-His focus is largely on both enabling ubiquitous computing and providing solutions to the related consequences for privacy and digital investigations.
-In the area of security, his research is focused on digital forensics and privacy, funded by the NSF, the Dept of Justice, and Operation Underground Rescue.
+Professor Levine's research and teaching focus on security, privacy, and forensics in the context of mobile systems, cellular networks, and the Internet.
+In the area of security, his research is focused on digital forensics and privacy and funded by the NSF, the Dept of Justice, and Operation Underground Rescue.
 Prof. Levine often works in collaboration with the Internet Crimes Against Children Task Force.
-His research group's joint project with ICAC on the investigation of Internet-based child sexual exploitation has had national impact, resulting in many thousands of prosecutions for child pornography possession and the rescue of hundreds of children from sexually abusive situations by investigators.
+His research group's joint project with ICAC on the investigation of Internet-based child sexual exploitation has had national impact, resulting the rescue of hundreds of children from sexually abusive situations by investigators using his lab's tools.
 In the networking area, his research includes work on mobile networking, disruption tolerant networks, and peer-to-peer networking.
 Prof. Levine's work on mobility has been funded by the NSF, DARPA, and the GENI program.

 Ph.D., M.S.
 Computer Engineering, University of California, Santa Cruz; B.S.
 Applied Mathematics & Computer Science, University at Albany.
 Professor Levine joined the College of Information and Computer Sciences at the University of Massachusetts Amherst as an Assistant Professor in 1999.
 He was promoted to Professor in 2010.